hjd1964/OnStep/README.md

 # Important Note

 THERE ARE SEVERAL GITHUB BRANCHES OF ONSTEP:
-* The **RELEASE BRANCHES** are well tested and recommended for usage.
+* The **RELEASE BRANCHES** are well tested and what most should use.
 Usually the newest (highest revision) RELEASE is recommended.
 No new features are added and only bug fixes where necessary and safe.
 * Tne **BETA BRANCH**, if present, is a "snap-shot" of the MASTER where we have reached a point of apparent stability.
 This provides access to most new features for adventurous users.
 * The **MASTER BRANCH** is the most up to date OnStep version; where new features are added.
 It is the least well tested branch and should only be user by experienced users willing to test for and report bugs.